knight-lang/knight-lang/specs.md

 ```

 # Extensions
-This section describes some _entire optional_ extensions that Knight implementations could add.
+This section describes some _entirely optional_ extensions that Knight implementations could add.
 These are not at all required to be implemented, and are just some ideas for things implementations could add to make writing Knight more ~~enjoyable~~ bearable to write in.

 Again, **absolutely nothing described in this section is required by the Knight specifications**.
 Knight programs that want to be maximally portable shouldn't assume any of these are implemented.

 Note that, asides from the `X` function, Knight reserves the right to use any upper case letter or symbol as a function name in future revisions of the specifications.
 (However, I don't see that happening.)

 ## Command Line Arguments {#ext-command-line-arguments}
-While not strictly required, (because not every implementation language can access command-line arguments—such as knight itself), there is a standardized set of command-line options that most Knight implementations follow:
+While not strictly required, (because not every implementation language can access command-line arguments—such as Knight itself), there is a standardized set of command-line options that most Knight implementations follow:

 - If two arguments are given, and the first is `-e`, interpret the second as a Knight program and execute it.
 - If two arguments are given, and the second is `-f`, interpret the second as a path to a Knight program.
 Read the contents of that file, and then execute those.